 - Remove all domains and domain aliases (except the primary domain).

 - If you purchased your domain while signing up for G Suite, transfer the domain to another domain host.

 Go to Security > Advanced Settings > Manage OAuth domain key and uncheck Enable this consumer key.

 - Delete any Marketplace applications.

-- Cancel your Google Apps subscription and all other Google subscriptions associated with your domain.
+- Cancel your G Suite subscription and all other Google subscriptions associated with your domain.

 Note: After you cancel your subscriptions, you might be signed out of your account.
 If so, please sign in again.
 The new Terms of Service will display.